Lindor relishes his 1st home game in a month as Mets trounce Phillies for 2-1 lead in NLDS

 “There’s a couple of different ones, whether it’s names of injections or names of the L4, L5, S1, facet joints, all that stuff.
 I’m out here learning anatomy,” he said.
 “So it wasn’t a good process, but I guess it made me a little smarter.”

-Lindor goes through a lengthy pregame routine with athletic trainers to stay healthy enough to play, but Lindor said he's “in a very good spot.”
+Lindor goes through a lengthy pregame routine with athletic trainers to stay healthy enough to play, but said now he's “in a very good spot.”

 “I can’t praise the trainers enough (for) how good they have done their job.
 It’s one of those where if I sit for too long and I get up, I feel it.
 But it’s not as bad,” Lindor said.
 “No one that’s playing baseball right now is playing pain-free.
 We all have something happening.
 My back, it’s in a much, much better spot.
 I’m not even thinking about it at this point.”